Yasir-77/Devops-Learning/linux/notes/README.md

 sudo useradd newuser
 ```

-To set a password for the user type **`sudo passwd`** then the username.
+To set a password for the user type **`sudo passwd`** followed by the [username].
 For example to add a password to the username newuser type:
 ```
 sudo passwd newuser
 ```

 You would then need to type in a password and confirm the password again

-To switch to the new user use the **`su`** command followed by - , followed by the user.
+To switch to the new user use the **`su`** command followed by [-] , followed by the user.
 For example to switch to the newuser created type:
 ```
 su - newuser
 ```